 Firefly Chat

-The PPCC Firefly Chat is a series of interactive virtual discussions with parents and professionals - FREE of charge - that explore issues facing the pediatric palliative and hospice care community.
+The PPCC Firefly Chat is a series of interactive virtual discussions with parents and professionals - FREE of charge - that explore issues facing children with medical complexity and their families and the pediatric palliative and hospice care community.

 Presenters: